Tuition Payment Frequently Asked Questions

 When is the Cashier’s office open?

 A depository box is located on the wall by the cashier`s window, and is accessible at the above times.
-If using the depository box and paying by check, be sure that your student ID number is on the check, and drop in the depository.
-If paying by credit card please provide the card number, expiration date, your telephone number, the amount of tuition and your name.
+Only payment by check or money order are accepted.
+Make sure that your student ID number appears on the check or money order.

 A state law signed by Governor Christie eliminated the requirement for community college students in New Jersey to have health insurance (effective Fall 2013).
 Students who want to purchase health insurance should click here for information from the New Jersey Department of Insurance and Banking.